arve-garg/arve-garg/README.md

 - 👋 Hi, I’m @arve-garg
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on basic codes
-- 📫 How to reach me pull requests
 - 🏫 I am in Sikkim Manipal Institute of Technology

 <!---